 Every single sign was there that the investigation into her email server, the mom and pop shop server, the ones with classified top secret information on it, was being rigged when they wrote the exoneration in May of 2016.

-They didn't interview her till July second of twenty sixteen in that interrogation, unlike General Flynn, who he was told you don't need a lawyer, and I'm taking advantage of the chaos, something I wouldn't do in the Bush or Obama years.
+In that interrogation, unlike General Flynn, he was told, you don't need a lawyer, and I'm taking advantage of the chaos, something I wouldn't do in the Bush or Obama years.

-Uh because no reasonable prosecutor would, because that was his chosen favorite candidate.
+But we're not going to charge her because no reasonable prosecutor would, because that was his chosen favorite candidate.

-Just like Paige and Strack were now saying that she should win a hundred million a zero, and that same cast of characters then get involved in yeah, well became known as Operation Crossfire Hurricane, which we now call Operation uh Crossfire Boomerang.
+And that same cast of characters then get involved in, yeah, what became known as Operation Crossfire Hurricane, which we now call Operation Crossfire Boomerang.

-And then of course, so she gets to continue on as a candidate when she otherwise should have been indicted.
+And then, of course, so she gets to continue on as a candidate when she otherwise should have been indicted.

 She gets to then purchase the dirty Russian dossier full of Russian lies by funneling money through a law firm to a fusion GPS.

-Robert Muller doesn't know about fusion GPS, never heard of it before, seemingly today, and they hire a foreign national, Christopher Steele, even though everybody is warned in a multitude of ways.
+And they hire a foreign national, Christopher Steele, even though everybody is warned in a multitude of ways.

-Bruce Orr in August of 2016 warns the DOJ, the FBI that Hillary paid for it, steel hates Trump, and it's not verified.
+Bruce Orr in August of 2016 warns the DOJ, the FBI, that Hillary paid for it.

-You want to know about Russian interference, warned that it was disinformation, warned that in fact Steele had a political agenda, and then they still signed the FISA warrant anyway so that they could spy on the Trump campaign while simultaneously spying on the Trump campaign in a multitude of other ways in foreign soil.
+And then they still signed the FISA warrant anyway so that they could spy on the Trump campaign while simultaneously spying on the Trump campaign in a multitude of other ways in foreign soil.

-Then of course, then we have the issue of surveillance on masking, leaking raw intelligence, like in the case of General Flynn, who had to plead guilty to something that he didn't com uh do and that the FBI didn't think he did and sell his house and go bankrupt, and he's put in a position well, if you don't tell us what we want, and you don't say you lied, the FBI didn't think you lied, then we're gonna go after your family and your kids, and we're gonna go put them in jail.
+Then, of course, then we have the issue of surveillance, unmasking, leaking raw intelligence, like in the case of General Flynn, who had to plead guilty to something that he didn't do and that the FBI didn't think he did, and sell his house and go bankrupt.

 Okay, good father falls on the sword.